rmjordas/awesome-vue/README.md

 [badge]: https://travis-ci.com/rmjordas/awesome-vue.svg?branch=master
 [ci]: https://travis-ci.com/rmjordas/awesome-vue

-A curated list of awesome things related to Vue.js
+> A curated list of awesome things related to Vue.js

+This project does not aim to replace the [official Vue.js Awesome List](https://github.com/vuejs/awesome-vue) but rather to provide a nicer experience when browsing the content.

 ## Instructions